Battersea area guide

 What to know about Battersea

 Battersea's transformation, from one of the most down-at-heel parts of London into one of the most popular residential addresses, is one of the most remarkable in the capital.
-So unpopular was Battersea in Victorian times that its station the UK's busiest railway hub was named Clapham Junction even though it sits squarely in Battersea, with planners deciding that it would be more prestigious to name it after its more salubrious neighbour.
+So unpopular was Battersea in Victorian times that its station - the UK's busiest railway hub - was named Clapham Junction even though it sits squarely in Battersea, with planners deciding that it would be more prestigious to name it after its then more salubrious neighbour.

 There are many other attractions in Battersea including the low level of council tax, with Wandsworth having the second-lowest council tax bills in the country.
 "The reason," says Streatfeild, "is that every train passing through Clapham Junction station has to pay a levy to the council, and that money keeps bills down."

 Battersea is one of the most popular places to live for young professionals, and four out of every 10 residents are aged between 20 and 34.
 However, schools in Battersea are a big attraction and its popularity with young families has earned it the nicknames Nappy Valley and Pram Springs.
 There are good local state schools located 'between the commons', including Belleville School and Honeywell School, both achieving results much higher than the national average.